-Saint Martin's gladly accepts payment by cash, check, money order, or traveler's checks either in person or by mail.
+Payments may be made by cash, check, money order or traveler's checks either in person in Student Financial Services or by mail.

-Credit cards: Visa, MasterCard, Discover, and American Express credit card payments are accepted online only.
-Please be aware that a convenience fee applies to payments made by credit card.
-Credit card payments cannot be accepted in person, by phone, email, mail or fax.
-Electronic check payment (e-check) option is also available online through the student's Self Service account.
+Credit/debit cards: Visa, MasterCard, Discover and American Express credit card payments are accepted online only through the student’s Self-Service Account.
+Please be aware that a convenience fee applies to payments made by credit/debit card.
+Credit/debit card payments cannot be accepted in person, by phone, email, mail or fax.
+Electronic check payment (e-check) option is also available online through the student's Self-Service account.
 E-check payments are free.

 Student refunds - BankMobile